asmoores/python-utilities/README.md

 # Python Utilities

-A collection of Python utilities for various tasks.
+A collection of Python utilities for various tasks, developed with assistance from AI agents in Cursor IDE.
+These scripts are designed to automate common development and system administration tasks, with a focus on code quality, maintainability, and user experience.

 ## Project Structure